 Integral Stock Option Plans.
 All outstanding options to purchase shares of Integral common stock that were not canceled and exchanged for a cash payment upon completion of the Integral merger, were assumed by the Company and converted into options to purchase shares of the Company's common stock (with the number of shares subject to each such option and the exercise price applicable to each such option adjusted based on the applicable exchange ratio) (the "Assumed Options").
 The Company assumed each such stock option in accordance with the terms and conditions of the applicable Integral option plan and stock option agreement, subject to the adjustments described in the preceding sentence.
 On February 20, 2012, the Board confirmed (i) the assumption of Integral's 2008 Stock Incentive Plan (the "2008 Plan"), pursuant to NASDAQ Rule 5635, which provides that shares available under certain plans acquired in mergers and other acquisitions may be used for certain post-transaction grants without further stockholder approval and (ii) an amendment to the 2008 Plan, in order to permit the future grant of awards, including restricted stock unit awards, by the Company pursuant to the plan.
 The 2008 Plan was approved by Integral's Board of directors in December 2007 and by Integral's stockholders in February 2008.
 The terms and conditions of specific awards are set at the discretion of the Board.
-As of February 20, 2012, there are approximately 984,000 shares of the Company's common stock available for issuance under the 2008 Plan.
-An additional approximately 48,000 shares of the Company's common stock, which are currently subject to outstanding Assumed Options, may also become issuable pursuant to the 2008 Plan under certain circumstances.
-The shares of common stock available for issuance under the 2008 Plan may be used to grant awards, including stock options, stock appreciation rights, restricted stock and restricted stock units, to any employee, director or consultant who was not an employee, director or consultant of the Company prior to the consummation of the Integral merger.
+As of December 30, 2012, there are approximately 1.2 million shares of the Company's common stock available for issuance under the 2008 Plan may be used to grant awards, including stock options, stock appreciation rights, restricted stock and restricted stock units, to any employee, director or consultant who was not an employee, director or consultant of the Company prior to the consummation of the Integral merger.
 The Board may amend or terminate the 2008 Plan at any time.
 However, certain amendments, including an increase in the share reserve, would require stockholder approval.